tisztamo/Junior/prompt.md

 Encode and enclose your results as ./change.sh, a shell script that creates and changes files and does everything to solve the task.
 Files are small, prefer heredoc-ing full files without substitution.
-Assume OSX.
+OS: OSX
-npm and jq are installed.
+Installed tools: npm, jq
 Do NOT write any text outside the script (the plan goes into it)!